saharkhmissi11/InsuranceApplication/README.md

 We will also use Camunda Platform Run Tasklist.
 ### Camunda Platform Run Tasklist:
 We use Camunda TaskList when :
-    - we want to start a process manually
+    - We want to start a process manually
-    - mission-critical business processes require manual work(exp: filling a form)
+    - Mission-critical business processes require manual work(exp: filling a form)
 ## Required packages
      - CamundaClient : Camunda REST API Client for .NET platform
      - Newtonsoft.json : Serialize and deserialize any .NET object